kghatala/practicalMachineLearning/README.md

 My R markdown file is the "machineLearningProject.md" file, and the compiled HTML version is labelled "machineLearningProject.html".

-I have also created a gh-pages branch so the compiled HTML file can also be viewed as an HTML web page by following the link: kghatala.github.io/machineLearningProject.
+I have had several problems creating the gh-pages branch, so the compiled HTML file may need to be downloaded for viewing.
+But it is possible that the following link will work: kghatala.github.io/machineLearningProject.